muratk3n/thirdwave/en/README.md

 ---

-That makes this bomb 1/15th in effect of the Hiroshima one.
+That makes it 1/15th in effect compared to the Hiroshima bomb.
 An early est had said 1/6th.
 Still huge.

 "@SheffieldBlast